vominhtri231/Notes/Database/Oracle/Index.md

+# Index

 ## Creating index

 * The indexes are saved in `user_indexes`
 * Can not have more than 1 active index for the same set of columns
 * Creating unique constraint would also create a unique index but not always.
-  If there is an index exists, no index will be created, no mater the index is unique or not.
+  If there is an index exists, no index will be created, no matter the index is unique or not.
 * If there is a change in table structure, the index may out of date and need to be rebuilt.

 ```sql
 ALTER INDEX <index-name> REBUILD;
 ```

 * The index could be made invisible, for checking the performance, but the database still maintain it.

 ```sql
 ALTER INDEX <index-name> INVISIBLE; --or VISIBLE
 ```

 ## Attributes of index

 * Reverse: reverse the bit of column value to use as node value => should be used for auto increase column with a lot of insert/update + can not be used for range scan.
 * Key compression